 Who is this article for?

 The below insights apply to most recruitment teams — those hiring for large districts and charter networks, as well as, individual schools.
 People involved (titles may vary depending on school):

-- Hiring managers (e.g., principal, assistant principal, dean of student): You will need to lead any process change, get buy-in from key stakeholders, and enforce practice.
-Depending on your school’s structure, this may involve the challenging, but critical, process of getting true commitment from executives and senior leaders.
+- Hiring managers (e.g., principal, assistant principal, head of school): You will need to lead any process change, get buy-in from key stakeholders, and enforce practice.
+Depending on your school’s structure, this may involve the challenging, but critical, process of getting true commitment from executives and other senior leaders.

 - Recruiters: You must advocate and actually execute the new process.
 Your great plan is meaningless without disciplined practice and continued improvements.

 - Executives: If you head a district or network, you must truly commit to a real process change that empowers your team to make a hiring decision without you acting as a bottleneck.
 To quickly hire the best teachers, you will need to clear the path in advance for your team to offer and close a great candidate on-the-spot.

 If you work at a school where senior leaders will not truly commit to a process change, address that first.
 You will need top-down support to be successful.